Armigerous/GreenThumb-app/notes/BRAND_IDENTITY.md

 - "Tells you when to water, fertilize, and repot"
 - "Takes photos to track progress"
 - "Get help from plant experts when needed"
-- "Manage multiple plants in different rooms"
+- "Manage multiple plants in different gardens"

 #### Financial Confidence Messaging

 **Why We Can Guarantee Success**:

-- "Our 76% profit margins allow us to invest in the best AI technology"
-- "Negligible API costs mean we focus 100% on your plant success"
-- "We can afford to guarantee results because our costs are so low"
 - "Every dollar you pay goes toward making your plants thrive"

 #### Competitive Advantage Messaging

 **Why We Outspend Competitors**:

-- "Front-loaded annual pricing gives us 5x more ad budget than monthly competitors"
-- "We can afford the best plant experts because our margins are 76%"
+- "We can afford the best plant experts."
-- "Low operating costs = higher investment in customer success"
 - "While competitors worry about costs, we focus on your results"

 #### Simple Communication Checklist